Scientists and engineers around the world

 years, policymakers will find that the 8-hour ozone standard

-will be difficult to attain and control strategies will not work
+as it is lowered will be difficult to attain and control strategies

-as planned.
-Mid-range hourly average concentrations decline slower
+will not work as planned.
+Mid-range hourly average concentrations

-"piston effect".
-EPA reports and papers published in
+have confirmed the "piston effect".
+EPA reports and

-in the United States, there are simply too many concentrations
+the effect.
+For many sites in the United States, there are simply

-in the mid range and these concentrations are responsible for
+too many concentrations in the mid range and these concentrations

-summarized into a final report in May 1997 and a scientific paper
+were summarized into a final report in May 1997 and a scientific

-detailed information about the effect and the possible reasons
+available.
+More detailed information about the effect and the

 here.